astronomer/terraform-provider-astro/docs/guides/get-started.md

 2. Verify the generated plan contains the text `Plan: 2 to add, 0 to change, 0 to destroy.` This validates that the plan is to create two resources, which are the Workspace and Deployment as defined in `main.tf`.

 ## Step 7: Apply the Terraform Plan
 Run `terraform apply` and select `yes` to execute the plan.
-This creates the Astro resources and will print their ids, as you defined in `outputs.tf`:
+This creates the Astro resources and prints their ids, as you defined in `outputs.tf`:
 ```
 $ terraform apply